brunobraga/termsaver/README.md

 The current published screensavers are:

 #### Ascii Art Farts

 This is a screensaver that displays ascii art from asciiartfarts.com RSS feed in an animation format.

-#### Dot

-A extremely simple screensaver, created more with the idea to guide developers on how to use the termsaver libraries to build their own, and help grow the termsaver screensaver gallery in future.

-This screensaver only displays a running dot that appears in random locations and sizes.

 #### Jokes For All

 This is a screensaver that displays recent jokes from <http://jokes4all.net>
 website, from its hourly updated [RSS](http://en.wikipedia.org/wiki/RSS) feed.

 #### Programmer

 This is a screensaver that displays source code from a specified path in visual animation.

 #### Quotes For All

 This is a screensaver that displays recent quotes from <http://quotes4all.net>
 website, from its hourly updated [RSS](http://en.wikipedia.org/wiki/RSS) feed.

 #### Random Text

 This is a screensaver that displays a text (your name, or whatever) on a randomized position of the screen, changing position every N seconds.

 #### Request for Change